Technical Diving Development: Goal-Setting For Success!

 Open circuit equipment is obviously what you’re most competent with initially as a recreational diver.
 That is especially true for sidemount divers.
 This gives the most direct route to gaining fundamental, decompression and overhead environment progression.
 You might choose to do your training in open circuit for that reason alone… a faster initial development.
 Whilst a full open circuit technical diving equipment setup isn’t cheap, it costs a lot less than CCR.

-However, a delayed cross-over to CCR necessitates a significant step-back in diving; you’ll br going ‘back to the start’ and building progression at each stage all over again.
+However, a delayed cross-over to CCR necessitates a significant step-back in diving; you’ll be going ‘back to the start’ and building progression at each stage all over again.
 This requires significant patience and discipline.
 That said, so does all effective technical diving development.

 Eventually, when both were profoundly competent, you could merge those development paths and incorporate decompression with your cave dives.
 The challenge with dual-path development is that individuals must exert responsibility to balance their progress in each aspect and allow no ‘chinks in their armor’ to exist.

-- The same is true if considering a dual, or triple, path of development with OC decompression, OC overhead environment and CCR training.
-You could do all three simultaneously then merge them together at a suitable time.
+The same is true if considering a dual, or triple, path of development with OC decompression, OC overhead environment, and CCR training.
+You could do all three simultaneously and then merge them together at a suitable time.
 The important thing, of course, is that each aspect remains equally strong and develops at an equal pace.

 Attempting dual, or triple, development paths isn’t necessarily a quicker route to technical diving competency.
 This is because you are diluting your experience in each aspect.
 If your opportunities for diving are limited, then you are dividing your potential in-water development across those different paths of development.